We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

 Grammarly utilizes natural language processing and artificial intelligence to help make online writing clear and effective.
-Besides enhancing vocabulary usage, it also checks for grammar, spelling, and punctuation errors.
+Besides enhancing vocabulary, it checks for grammar, spelling, and punctuation errors.

 Why is it awesome?